PoPGRI/Race/_home/00home.md

 This year the competition will be entirely simulation-based.
 We will create a timeline for the following significant milestones leading upto CPSWeek.
 - Information session
 - Registration of participants
-- Publication of vehicle models/executables, and training tracks, and specifications for the synthesizer
+- Publication of vehicle models/executables, and training tracks, and specifications for the decision and control module
 - Publication of performance evaluation code with metrics
 - Preliminary submissions for “type checking” entries
 - Final submissions, and competition

 Technical details about submissions, repositories, docker, VM, etc. will be announced in due course.
-We plan to learn from and collaborate with organizers of previous competitions for [F1/10](https://cps-vo.org/group/CPSchallenge), ARCH (https://cps-vo.org/group/ARCH/FriendlyCompetition), [Neural Network verification](https://sites.google.com/view/vnn20/vnncomp),  and [formal synthesis](http://docs.fmrchallenge.org/en/v0.0.4/).
+We plan to learn from and collaborate with organizers of previous competitions for [F1/10](https://cps-vo.org/group/CPSchallenge), [ARCH](https://cps-vo.org/group/ARCH/FriendlyCompetition), [Neural Network verification](https://sites.google.com/view/vnn20/vnncomp),  [ROAR](https://vivecenter.berkeley.edu/research1/roar/), and [formal synthesis](http://docs.fmrchallenge.org/en/v0.0.4/).